Oplontis: Villa B

-Some of the rooms seem to have been used for manufacturing, and others were storerooms, while the upper floor contained the living quarters of the house.
-These circumstances, along with more than 400 amphorae recovered in the excavations, indicate the property was devoted to the production of wine, oil, and agricultural goods.
+Some of the rooms seem to have been used for manufacturing and others were storerooms.
+These circumstances along with more than 400 amphorae recovered in the excavations indicate the property was devoted to the production of wine, oil, and agricultural goods.
 The discovery of a series of weights seems to confirm this; a bronze seal found at the site preserved the name of Lucius Crassius Tertius, apparently its last owner.